MicrosoftDocs/defender-docs/exposure-management/review-attack-paths.md

 ## Prerequisites

 - [Read about attack paths](work-attack-paths-overview.md) before you start.
--
 - [Review prerequisites and permissions](prerequisites.md) for working with Security Exposure Management.
-- Note that the value of attack paths increases based on the data used as a source.
+- The value of attack paths increases based on the data used as a source.
 If no data is available or the data doesn't reflect your organization's environment, attack paths might not appear.
-Attack paths might not be fully representative if you don't have licenses defined for workloads integrated and represented in the attack path, or if you haven't fully defined critical assets.
+Attack paths might not be fully representative:
+    - If you don't have licenses defined for workloads integrated and represented in the attack path.
+    - If you don't fully define critical assets.

 ## View attack paths